top of page

 What I missed out on.....

-If I were to take another trip to Oxfordshire Cotswolds Region, I would like to stay at the Estelle Manor Hotel, see the town of Burford, visit Blenheim Palace and the pricturesque city of Oxford.
+If I were to take another trip to Oxfordshire Cotswolds Region, I would like to stay at the Estelle Manor Hotel, see the town of Burford, visit Blenheim Palace and the picturesque city of Oxford.

 Estelle Manor Hotel